 I hate everyone and everything.
 Life is a giant lie, fed to us from birth.
 This reality, our existence, is inevitably pointless; and I should just start fucking people for money, and consume only LSD, and cocaine for the rest of my days.

 Charcoal begins to consume my pale white skin, eating its way up the surface of my arms.
-As I lay sprawled across my bed, free of the inhibitions of my work clothes – and over garments altogether.
+As I lay sprawled across my bed, free of the inhibitions of my work clothes – and overgarments altogether.
 Crafting my empire.
 Tirelessly, each day I will return to the floorplans of my imagined universe.
-Micro managing like an overbearing architect, giving little care to the advice spilt by the projects engineers.
+Micromanaging like an overbearing architect, giving little care to the advice spilled by the project’s engineers.

 There is no motive behind my actions, other than securing the necessary nourishment my psyche requires.
 An exploration in the metaphysical to ensure I keep a hold on what is perceived as tangible.
-A clawing expression of my dissatisfaction with our macro centric existence, upon our blue dot.
+A clawing expression of my dissatisfaction with our self-centric existence, upon our blue dot.
 Unfurled in seemingly never-ending streams, of generified reproductions of those who came before me.
 My influences subconsciously plagiarized; and at times, intentionally appropriated into banal homages.
-As if the art world were not already inundated with enough trite twentieth century transgressive postmodern pastiches.
+As if the art world were not already inundated with enough trite twentieth-century transgressive postmodern pastiches.

 Yet, I will still climb up those apartment block stairs each early evening.
 Passing by the families talking in their kitchen’s.
 While the children play with footballs in the courtyard and chase one another in games of tiggy.
 Sometimes around this hour, families can be heard screaming after their dog’s, as they are regretfully let off their leashes.
 I will unlock my front door, and strip off my clothes, and gleefully submit my existence to whatever I churn up in charcoal, completely unfiltered.